rabbitmq/rabbitmq-website/site/mqtt.md

-* If the virtual host for a certificate cannot be found (because the certificate subject's DN cannot be found in the `mqtt_default_vhosts` global parameter JSON document or if the global parameter isn't set at all), the virtual host specified by the `vhost` option will be used.
+* If the virtual host for a certificate cannot be found (because the certificate subject's DN cannot be found in the `mqtt_default_vhosts` global parameter JSON document or if the global parameter isn't set at all), the virtual host specified by the `vhost` plugin config option will be used.
 * The broker queries the `mqtt_default_vhosts` global parameter value at connection time.
 If the value changes, connected clients are not notified or disconnected.
 They need to reconnect to switch to a new virtual host.